AWS DynamoDB¶

 ConsumedWriteCapacityUnits¶

-The number of write capacity units consumed during a specified period, allowing you to track the use of provisioned throughput.
+The number of write capacity units consumed in a specified time period, which helps track the usage of provisioned throughput.

 Metric Name | Description | Unit | Dimensions |